christophkogler/AvoidFriendlyFire/README.md

-To build, just build the .sln in VS 2017.
-A distribution zip will be created in a `dist` directory at the root of the repo.
+To build, build 1.6.csproj in VS 2022.
+The project is designed to be able to worked on and built inside the RimWorld Mods folder.

 Before a release, update `AssemblyInfo.cs` in the project directory to increase the patch number (3rd version field) of `AssemblyVersion` and `AssemblyFileVersion` by one.
-If the a Steam installation of RimWorld is detected, the major & minor version fields of `AssemblyInfo.cs` and the `targetVersion` field of `mod-structure\About\About.xml` will be updated automatically.
-If a Steam installation is not detected, these must be updated manually.

-HugsLib dependencies are fetched via NuGet and the RimWorld and Unity assemblies will be copied out of the game's Steam directory if found.
-The output will automatically be copied into the game's mod directory if a Steam installation of the game is detected.
+The major & minor version fields of `AssemblyInfo.cs` and the `targetVersion` field of `mod-structure\About\About.xml` must be updated manually.

-If you are not using Steam, create a `ThirdParty` directory at the root of the repository and copy `Assembly-CSharp.dll` and `UnityEngine.dll` from the game into there.
+Rimworld references as well as Harmony and HugsLib dependencies are fetched via NuGet.